 Firstly, you need to decide on what breed of dog is going to be best fit for you and your family.
 Below are a few suggestions to help guide you in your decision-making process:

-Get there early so you can see all the breeds being shown.
-Talk to the breeders AFTER they have shown their dogs.
-Ask questions about their breeds’ personality, health issues, grooming and exercise requirements and ease of training.
+Talk to breeders of breeds you may be interested in.
+Ask questions about their breeds’ personality, health issues, grooming and exercise requirements, and ease of training.

 Get Some Practical Advice